JennyTan5522/End-to-End-Video-RAG-Understanding-with-Local-Agentic-SLM/backend/README.md

 ### Multi-Agent Configuration

 **Local SLM Multi-Agent AI System with Supervisor Routing:**
-The backend implements a multi-agent architecture using LangGraph and local LLMs, where a supervisor agent intelligently routes requests to specialized agents:
+- The backend implements a multi-agent architecture using `LangGraph` and `local LLMs`, where a supervisor agent intelligently routes requests to specialized agents:

 | Agent | Description |
 |-------|-------------|